RyanGertz/aws-bedrock-synthetic-data/README.md

 3. Look up the specific error message online
 4. Try running the code with fewer students first (num_students=1)

-## Extending This Project

-Ideas for making this project more advanced:
-- Add data validation to ensure all fields are properly formatted
-- Create different types of synthetic data (faculty, courses, grades)
-- Build a web interface for generating data
-- Add export options for different file formats
-- Include data relationships (students enrolled in specific courses)

 ## Resources for Further Learning